Ajedi32/metalsmith-metafiles/README.md

 metadata formats.

-Each key should be an extension used by a parser (including the leading '.'), with a value of either `true` or `false` depending on whether or not you want the parser for that extension to be enabled.
-(E.g. `{".yaml": true}`)
+Each key should be an extension used by a parser (including the leading '.'), with a value of either a boolean, a string, a function, or an object.

+If you use a boolean (`true` or `false`) as the value, that simply determines whether or not you want the default parser for that extension to be enabled.
+(E.g. `{".yaml": true}` enables the `js-yaml` parser for `*.meta.yaml` files, and `{".json": false}` disables parsing JSON metadata files.)

-You can also assign one of the built-in parsers to a custom file extension by using a string value corresponding to the name of the parser instead of just `true` or `false`.
+If you use a string for the value, you can also choose a specific built-in parsers to be assigned to the given file extension.
+The string must correspond to the name of the built-in parser.
 (E.g. `{".custom-yaml": 'js-yaml', '.j': 'JSON.parse'}`)

-Additionally, when using Metalsmith from the JavaScript API (not from the CLI), you can assign a custom parser to any file extension by using a function as the value.
+Using a function for the value (which can only be done using the JavaScript API, not the CLI) allows you to assign a custom parser to a file extension.
 The function is passed the contents of the file (as a Buffer) as its first argument, and an object with a `path` property assigned to the path of the file as its second argument.
 The function should return an object containing the metadata properties contained within the metadata file it was passed.

+Using an object for the value allows for fine-grained control over the config settings used for the given parser.
+The object can contain any of the config options for metalsmith-metafiles mentioned above (except for `parsers` of course), and overrides the global settings for the given parser.
+Additionally, the object can contain (or must in the case of a file extension without a default parser) a `parser` property, which may be either a named parser or a function (both of which work as described in the paragraphs above).

-Currently, two formats are supported through the CLI: `.json` (named `JSON.parse`), and `.yaml` (named `js-yaml`).
-To use the YAML metadata format, you must have `js-yaml` installed (preferably listed as a dependency of your project), and set `{".yaml": true}` in the `parsers` option.
+Currently, two named parsers are supported: `"JSON.parse"` (which is exactly what it sounds like), and "`js-yaml`" (an npm package which parses YAML formatted data files).
+To use the YAML metadata format, you must have `js-yaml` installed.

+By default, the `.json` files use the `"JSON.parse"` parser, and `.yaml` files (if enabled with `{".yaml": true}`) use the `js-yaml` parser.

 CLI config example: